JBines/Set-AADAUDynamic/README.md

 1.3.0 20211021 - JBines - [Feature] Script updated to support GA Azure Ad module and options to use modern auth.
 Removed Requirement for Connect-MsolService with improved GA scope.
                             [Feature] - Add Groups to Admin Unit via GroupFilter Switch.
 1.3.1 20211227 - JBines - [Feature] Added switches for the Get-AutomationConnection and removed extra variables which were needed.
+1.4.0 20220405 - JBines - [Feature] Added Support for the Devices population of devices.
+Added RoleIds array and updated script to allow targeted mangement of Roles.
+2.0.0 20220419 - JBines - [Feature] Converted to use Graph API!
+Major rewrite and Azure AD Module discontinued.
+Script name changed to Set-AADAUDynamic
+2.0.1 20220602 - JBines - [Feature] Added support for PS Version 7

 [TO DO LIST / PRIORITY]
     Migrate to Graph API / MED